-Nightwood Theatre will mark its 33rd season in 2012-13.
+Nightwood Theatre marks its 37th season in 2016-17.
 In the past decade, the company has successfully transitioned from a small alternative company, to a mid-sized company that floats between its independent roots and the mainstream theatre world.
-We are an established and nationally-respected company, with professional leadership (past and current) that has been publicly acclaimed for being mavericks in artistic excellence, gender equity in the arts and the successful training/development of emerging female artists.
+As an established and nationally-respected company, Nightwood is led by Artistic Director Kelly Thornton and Managing Director Beth Brown, who have been recognized for artistic excellence, advocacy, and the successful training and development of emerging female talent.

 In 2009/10 we celebrated our 30th anniversary at Nightwood Theatre with the largest season ever produced in our history.
 As the artistic centre-piece we produced the 4x4 Festival: An Off Road Event of Women Directors in November 2009.
 The festival had multiple components spanning the entire month: we produced or presented four mainstage productions spotlighting four exciting female directors, hosted an inter/national Directors Summit welcoming 150 delegates from across the country and around the world to master classes, panels, showcases, networking and creative exchange.